 Financing for Business Start Ups & Expansion Program (FNBSEP)

 IAPO is pleased to offer FNBSEP financing for First Nations entrepreneurs, businesses and economic development corporations.
-Funding, which extends until March 31, 2020, is provided through the Indigenous Economic Development Fund by the Ministry of Indigenous Affairs.
-The goal of FNBSEP is to enhance community level economic development by supporting the success of high potential business start ups and expansions.
+Funding, which extends until March 31, 2023, is provided through the Indigenous Economic Development Fund by the Ministry of Indigenous Affairs.
+The goal of FNBSEP is to enhance community level economic development by supporting the success of high potential business startups and expansions.
 Aiming to address barriers to financing, FNBSEP provides business financing and grants to qualified aboriginal individuals and businesses.
 Financing, including term loans and working capital, is tailored to meet business needs and applications will be considered for full project financing, partial financing or leveraging to complement other financing or funding.

 Areas of financing include: